ayshamukhtar/QuizAppFinal/README.md

 -Step 1: make sure you have Node.js installed on your machine.

--Step 2: clone the repository in your terminal: git clone https://github.com/ayshamukhtar/Quiz-App-1.git
+-Step 2: clone the repository in your terminal: git clone https://github.com/ayshamukhtar/QuizAppFinal.git

--Step 3: cd Quiz-App-1
+-Step 3: cd QuizAppFinal

 -Step 4: npm install